 All investment properties of the Group were revalued as at 30 June 2012 on an open market value basis, mainly calculated by reference to net rental income and allowing for reversionary income potential.
 The changes in fair value of the investment properties during the period were accounted for in the consolidated income statement.
 The valuations were carried out by valuers independent of the Group, whose staff have recent and relevant experience in the location and category of the properties being valued.
-Details of the valuers are set out on the next page.
+Details of the valuers are as follows: